omni-digital/omni-forms/README.md

 ```

 It is important to note that the dictionary values defined within the `OMNI_FORMS_CUSTOM_FIELD_MAPPING` MUST be subclasses of `omniforms.models.OmniField`.
 If you attempt to register Field handlers that do not subclass `omniforms.models.OmniField` an ImproperlyConfigured exception will be raised.

+## Usage
+The Omni Forms package once installed will give you a new app in your admin interface called 'Omni Forms'.
+Here you will be able to create a new form, specify which model it points to, and which fields on that model need to be exposed to the end user.

+The form builder allows for the configuration of multiple widget types for the fields on a given model (where appropriate).
+Furthermore, it also allows for the creation of handlers wwhich (as their name suggest) handle the data submitted to the form in some way.
+Currently, two handlers are available: the form save handler which saves the data to the underlying model, and the e-mail handler which allows for emails to be sent to specified persons upon form submission.

+When you have built your form, you are able to preview its appearance and behaviour in the admin using the 'preview' function.

 ## Compatibility